-The Debt Agreement and the rights and obligations of the Holders and Fannie Mae with respect to the Notes are to be interpreted under the federal laws of the United States.
-If there is no applicable U.S. federal law precedent, and if the application of New York law would not frustrate the purposes of the Charter Act or any provision of the Debt Agreement or the transactions governed by the Debt Agreement, then the local laws of the State of New York will be deemed to reflect the federal laws of the United States.
+The Debt Agreement and the rights and obligations of the Holders and Fannie Mae with respect to the Notes are to be construed under and governed by the federal laws of the United States.
+If there is no applicable U.S. federal law precedent, and if the application of New York law would not frustrate the purposes of the Charter Act or any provision of the Debt Agreement or the transactions governed by the Debt Agreement, then the laws of the State of New York will be deemed to reflect the federal laws of the United States.